rohitbr234/rohitbr234.github.io/README.md

 ## Deployment
 The site is hosted via **GitHub Pages**.
-To view it, simply open the repository’s GitHub Pages link in your browser.
+To view it, simply open the repository’s GitHub Pages link in your browser: https://rohitbr234.github.io/

 ---
 > This is a minimalist personal site — no specific personal details are included in this README.